AnyBody/anyscript/_posts/2018-06-20-body-model-configurator.md

 Wouldn’t it be nice to configure the model by having some buttons and instantaneous visual feedback as well?
 That is what I thought!
-Therefore, I have developed a software which provides a graphical user interface (GUI) for configuring the Body Model, called BM-Plugin.
+Therefore, I have developed a small plugin which provides a graphical user interface (GUI) for configuring the Body Model (called BM-Plugin).
 By using it, you will be able to configure your human model in a more friendly manner but without trying to give up the flexibility of AnyScript.

 {% capture BM_Plugin_Demo %}
 ![BM_Plugin_Demo]({{ "/assets/images/posts/bm_config_bmdemo.gif" | absolute_url }})